Septic Tank Pumping in Ninety Six, SC

 Another rule of thumb is to have your septic tank cleaned once every two to four years.
 This depends on the size of your septic tank and the size of your household.
 Obviously, a large household with a small septic tank will need more frequent cleaning.

 Some serious consequences of delaying septic pumping include sewage leaks and backups.
 This is certainly a severe health hazard and calls for a cleanup as soon as possible.
 Luckily, you do not have to search the web for “septic pumping near me” when you need urgent assistance.
-Just call Septic Connection to take advantage of our 24-hour emergency service.
+Just call Septic Connection to take advantage of our emergency service.
 Our live representatives and septic crew are ready when you are.

 RELIABLE LOCAL SEPTIC SERVICE COMPANY